newren/git-filter-repo/README.md

      generally allow files and directories to be easily renamed.
      Provide sanity checks if renaming causes multiple files to exist at the same path.
-(And add special handling so that if a commit merely renamed oldname->newname, then filtering oldname->newname
+(And add special handling so that if a commit merely copied oldname->newname without modification, then
-     doesn't trigger the sanity check and die on that commit.)
+     filtering oldname->newname doesn't trigger the sanity check and die on that commit.)

   1. [More intelligent safety] Writing copies of the original refs to a special namespace within the repo does not provide a